 8. Can you try a first class without any further obligation ?

-Of course you need to get on well with your teacher so the best is really to try a first hour (at the normal price) and then decide
+Of course you need to get on well with your teacher.
+The best is really to try a first hour (at the normal price) and then decide.
+Your French tutor should also be knowledgable and willing to share useful tips and resources.
+Knowing the best apps to learn French or the books adapted to your level will make save time !

 10. Is the website legitimate and cohesive ?
 As you navigate the site, does it flow nicely, or are there a lot of pop-ups and broken links?
 This is something that you will be able to sense once you have explored the websites of different schools and are able to compare the quality.
 Is the website up to date, or so you notice that there hasn’t been much interaction with the site content ?
 This could be a good indication of the legitimacy of the business and the seriousness of the teacher.